 Alcoholism has no single cause, but rather, there is a myriad of risk factors that can play a role in the development of an alcohol use disorder (AUD).
-These risk factors interact uniquely in each individual and result in alcoholism in some, but not others – no one factor or collection of factors can determine whether or not someone becomes an alcoholic.
+These risk factors interact uniquely in each individual and result in alcoholism in some, but not in others.
+Simply put, there is no one factor or collection of factors that determine who becomes an alcoholic.

 Both intrinsic and extrinsic factors can contribute to the development of an AUD.
 Intrinsic factors include biology/genetics, age, psychiatric conditions, personality traits, personal choice, and drinking history.
 Extrinsic factors include family, social/cultural norms, and education.

 The endless number of factors that can impact the development of an AUD makes it nearly impossible to predict if an individual will experience a drinking problem.
 Although it is an individual’s own choice whether or not to begin consuming alcohol, research suggests that the development of an AUD after he or she has already started drinking is not often within a person’s control.

 According to the National Institute on Alcohol Abuse and Addiction (NIAAA), “alcohol use disorder” is a medical diagnosis given to “drinking that becomes severe” and “is a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.”